zk/docs.pair.io/resources/pages/pairio-in-5-minutes.md

 the command prompt and hit enter.
 3. Your (my) dotfiles are now installed. `zsh` to see this in action.

-# Have another 5 minutes?

-* Learn how to prep your instance for collaboration.
-* Image your configured instance for future use.

 ## Collaborate